nirajvnec/testLTC/README.md

                 {
                     if (double.TryParse(cell, out double value))
                     {
-                        sum += value;
+                        sum += Math.Abs(value); // Using absolute values for demonstration
                     }
                 }
             }
-            return sum;
+            return sum / data.Count; // Simple average for demonstration
         }

         public void UpdateVaRRange(IXLRange varRange, double aggregatedVaR)
         {
             // This is a placeholder implementation.
-You should replace this with your actual logic for updating the VaR range.
+Replace with your actual logic for updating the VaR range. varRange.FirstCell().Value = aggregatedVaR;

-            // For demonstration purposes, let's just write the aggregated VaR to the first cell of the range. varRange.FirstCell().Value = aggregatedVaR;
+            // Assuming you want to fill the entire range with the same value foreach (var cell in varRange.Cells())
+            {
+                cell.Value = aggregatedVaR;
+            }

             // Save the changes to the workbook varRange.Worksheet.Workbook.Save();